Siamese cat warily watching, sitting on a wooden bench

 • They were originally known as “Wichien-matt,” which means “moon diamond” in Thai.

-• Kittens are born completely white and will develop their color points later.
-Once out of the warm womb, the coldest parts of their bodies will color.
+• Kittens are born entirely white and will gradually develop their distinctive color points over time.
+As they venture away from the warmth of the womb, the cooler parts of their bodies begin to take on coloration.

 Siamese Pictures